Grassfarming

 Grassfed Is Best!, feeding cattle their natural diet of grass instead

 of grain greatly reduces the risk of disease transmission.
 Why?
-First,
+First, it

-to register on the scale of the graph.)
+on the scale of the graph.)

 One of the lead researchers on the project, USDA microbiologist